Detailed Timeline

 Pause on U.S.–Canada Tariffs

-The U.S. executive order Progress on the Situation at Our Northern Border pauses the February 4, 2025 implementation date for 30 days to March 4, 2025.
-Canada announces a similar pause on its planned response.
+U.S. executive order Progress on the Situation at Our Northern Border paused the February 4, 2025, implementation date for 30 days to March 4, 2025.
+Canada announced a similar pause on its planned response and issued the Order Repealing the United States Surtax Order (2025).

 February 13, 2025